Skip to Main Content

 Afternoon:

 This afternoon we'll depart Dundee for Aberdeen.
 On the way we'll visit the Aberlemno Pictish Stones.
 Four stones with carvings dating between 500 and 800 CE.
-We will then continue to Tantallon to view the massive defensive structure there and continue to the "once seen, never forgotten" Dunnottar Castle.
-Perched atop a rock face surrounded on three sides by the North Sea, once an impregnable fortress.
-We'll learn about the Hogmanay Firworks Festival and it's meaning before continuing to Aberdeen.
+We will then continue to the "once seen, never forgotten" Dunnottar Castle to view the massive defensive structure, perched atop a rock face surrounded on three sides by the North Sea, once an impregnable fortress.
+We'll learn about the Hogmanay Fireballs Festival and its meaning before continuing to Aberdeen.

 Dinner: